discovery-and-mastery-working-group/discovery-and-mastery-working-group.github.io/README.md

-# discovery-and-mastery-working-group.github.io
-Discovery and Mastery Working Groups website
+# DMBE Working Group's website

+This is the repo for our public facing website.
+- Jekyll based served by GitHub Pages